ajafri2001/zoomba-highlighter/README.md

 4. Enable Developer Mode (little blue toggle at the top-right corner)
 5. From the new dropdown menu, click "Load unpacked."
 6. Select the folder you cloned, navigate inside it, and click "Select Folder" (Chrome looks at your manifest.json file first).
+7. Click on extensions dropdown on the top right corner, pin it.
+8. Go to either github.com / gitlab.com
+9. Click on the ZoomBa extension, select "This can read and change site data" and click on github/gitlab
-7. You should now see syntax highlighting for your .zm files.
+10. You should now see syntax highlighting for your .zm files.

 ### How It Works: